 Even if you’ve reduced the number and increased the quality of proposals you receive, chances are you’ll still have quite a few.
 The two most common ways of assessing them are based on some kind of scorecard or based on ad hoc criteria (or just gut feel).

 While a scorecard is more useful than basing selection on no firm criteria, the process of changing what should be clear answers to strategy-based questions into some arbitrary number is a bit convoluted.
 My strong preference is to create a set of internal evaluation criteria that, in large part, mirror your external sponsorship guidelines.
 I advocate a three-part evaluation, asking the right questions and letting the picture paint itself.
-There is no need for a score if the direction against objectives is clear.
+There is no need for a score, if the direction against objectives is clear.

-This is all about strategic fit, and includes questions about whether…
+This includes questions about whether…

 The beauty or failings of most proposals will be crystal clear by the time you get to the end of The Wringer.